big-data-europe/mu-query-rewriter/readme.md

  </tr>
 </table>

-If we want to query the `?user` at rewrite time, we declare `muauth:account` a transient functional property. ("Transient" means it is not cached between calls.)
-If the user is not authorized to see `<Bike>`s, this will be queried and known at rewrite time, and the query will fail before being sent to the database.
+If we want to query the database for `?user` at rewrite time, we declare `muauth:account` to be a transient functional property. ("Transient" means it is not cached between calls.)
+If `muauth:authorizedFor` is also functional and the user is not authorized to see `<Bike>`s, this will be queried and known at rewrite time, and the query will fail before being sent to the database.

 <table>
  <thead>